 Approval and Funding

-Depending on the value of your project, it will be reviewed by either DaPCO (projects under $5 million) or ERC (projects above $5 million).
+All seed and scale project funding will be reviewed and approved by ERC.
 If your business case is successful, you will be issued with a funding letter.
 This funding letter outlines how much money your project will receive and what your delivery and reporting obligations will be.

-We are required to report regularly to DaPCO and ERC on how well the fund is meeting its objectives.
+We are required to report regularly to Cabinet Infrastructure Committee (CIC) and ERC on how well the fund is meeting its objectives.
 To help us, we ask for monthly project reports to be submitted through the ICT Assurance portal.
 Your reporting obligations will be clearly outlined in your funding letter.